Blueman3612/KnightVision/backend/analysis-engine-report.md

 ## Conclusion

-The Knight Vision chess analysis engine has a solid foundation but requires standardization and refinement to follow best practices.
-By implementing the recommended changes, particularly around python-chess integration and NAG standards, the analysis quality and consistency will significantly improve.
-The phased approach allows for iterative improvements while ensuring core functionality remains stable.
+The Knight Vision chess analysis engine has a solid foundation but requires immediate focus on fixing core functionality issues before addressing performance.
+By focusing tactical analysis exclusively on Stockfish's best moves, we ensure we only highlight optimal tactical opportunities rather than suboptimal ones that don't lead to concrete advantages.
+This approach aligns with the goal of providing high-quality, actionable insights to players.
+The function-first implementation plan will provide a stable foundation that can later be enhanced for scalability and speed.